-Dr. Lamont's research interests are in the area of intestinal infections, particularly the pathophysiology and clinical features of Clostridum difficile infections.
-Studies from his laboratory have focused on the nature of the cell membrane receptor for toxin A of C difficile.
+Dr. Lamont's research interests are in the area of intestinal infections, particularly the pathophysiology and clinical features of Clostridium difficile infections.
+Recent studies from his laboratory have focused on the nature of the cell membrane receptor fro toxin A of C difficile.
 This toxin ( MW 308 kd ) binds to surface receptors on all nucleated cells.
 No cell type has yet been discovered which is insensitive to this toxin , or to the closely related toxin B. Recent evidence suggests that the cell surface receptor on human enterocytes is a member of the heat shock family of proteins.
 GP 96 is located on the luminal-facing membrane of colonocytes.
 Pull down studies with labeled toxin indicate that this protein binds avidly to toxin A but not toxin B. Cells with diminished expression of GP96 are less sensitive to the biologic effects of the toxin.

-Dr. Lamont recently closed his research laboratory after 35 years of continuous NIH support including two separate research projects on intestinal mucin and C difficile toxins, as well as an NIH T32 training grant.
+Dr Lamont recently closed his research laboratory after 35 years of continuous NIH support including two separate research projects on intestinal mucin and C difficile toxins, as well as an NIH T32 training grant.
 However, he continues to be active as a mentor for young scientists and junior faculty members in the GI Division.
 Dr Lamont is serving as a resource for manuscript and grant preparation , and for career planning for medical students, post-doctoral PhD fellows, residents and GI fellows.
 He currently serves as Associate Editor for GI and Liver Diseases at the New England Journal of Medicine, and as Editor-in-Chief for Gastroenterology for "UpToDate in Medicine".